Managed application metered billing

-A dimension used with the Marketplace metering service represents an understanding of how a customer will be paying for the service.
+A dimension used with the Marketplace metering service represents an understanding of how a customer pays for the service.
 All details of a dimension are no longer editable once an offer is published.
 Before publishing your offer, it's important that you have your dimensions fully defined.

 Once an offer is published with a dimension, the offer-level details for that dimension can no longer be changed:

 Once a plan is published, the plan-level details can no longer be changed:

 - Included quantity for monthly term